todogroup/ospology/ospo-book/content/en/05-chapter.md

 Prepare for vulnerability reports — they can happen to any project.
 Clearly explain how people can report vulnerabilities.
 Open source projects should review the OpenSSF Guide to implementing a coordinated vulnerability disclosure process [^13].

 ## Applying This to Your Organization

-Improving the security of OSS in your organization is not just about using tools.
+Improving the security of OSS in your organization isn't just about using tools.
 It also requires changes in culture and daily work processes.
 One of the first steps is to build a mindset where security is everyone’s responsibility, not just the job of a small team.
 Leaders should clearly communicate that secure software development is important and support this with time, resources, and recognition for those who work on it.

 Security practices should be part of everyday development work, not something separate.
 For example, instead of running security checks only once in a while, make tools like scorecards and vulnerability scans part of your regular CI/CD pipeline.
 This helps make security a normal and expected part of how your team builds software.